eguezgustavo/tdd_di_test_pyramid/README.md

 # TDD, Dependency Injection and Test pyramid workshop
+Note: To run this workshop use node 13 or above

 ## Unit Tests
 - Single responsibility
 - No side effects (Therefore, mocks are needed)